Mo Harris: Creation, casting and introduction

 In 2000, EastEnders' executive producer John Yorke decided to introduce the "classic" Slater family.
 He felt the show needed to go back to its roots and bring back some traditional values.
 BBC's head of drama, Mal Young commented, "We do not have enough solid families in the soap, there were a lot of fractured families and people who were alone."
 The family were created as a replacement for the di Marco family, who were axed by Yorke.
-The family consisted of, grandmother Mo (Laila Morse), father Charlie (Derek Martin), his four children, Lynne (Elaine Lordan), Kat Slater (Jessie Wallace), Little Mo (Kacey Ainsworth), Zoe (Michelle Ryan), as well as Lynne's boyfriend Garry Hobbs (Ricky Groves).
+The family consisted of, grandmother Mo (Laila Morse), father Charlie Slater (Derek Martin), his four children, Lynne Slater (Elaine Lordan), Kat Slater (Jessie Wallace), Little Mo Morgan (Kacey Ainsworth), Zoe Slater (Michelle Ryan), as well as Lynne's boyfriend Garry Hobbs (Ricky Groves).

 The character of Mo and the rest of the Slater family were created during workshops with Tony Jordan and John Yorke.
 London actors were invited to improvise in groups, and the characters were created during these improvisations.
 According to the BBC's head of drama series, Mal Young, the family was brought in as the serial did not "have enough solid families in the soap, there were a lot of fractured families and people who were alone."
 Laila Morse was cast as Mo, and made her first on-screen appearance on 18 September 2000.
 She was named "Arrival of the Year" by TV critic Ian Hyland in 2000.